 Despite these issues, dogs often make great companions for people of any age.
 They can help keep an older person from sinking into isolation because a dog’s friendship is a major comfort.
 Many assisted living facilities often have dogs and cats that visit with the residents because of the benefits they provide.

-the elderly and cats Owning a cat can be hugely rewarding and less time-intensive than a dog.
+Owning a cat can be hugely rewarding and less time-intensive than a dog.
 A litter box means you don’t have to take a cat for a walk, but regularly cleaning it can still be a difficult chore.
 Elderly cat owners may also need to worry about scratches, especially if they have fragile immune systems.
 Seniors are slower to heal and can exacerbate asthmatic symptoms (as can dogs).
 Cats also can get into problematic areas in the house and cause frustration for an elderly owner trying to get them off a high shelf or out from underneath furniture.

 Cats can live for a very long time and develop their own set of medical issues as they age.
 Giving medication to a cat is difficult for anyone, but that problem is intensified for elderly owners.
 Cats can also be a nuisance to a troubled sleeper and there is always the potential for an allergic reaction.

 However, cats can be very loving and provide much needed friendship and affection to a lonely elderly person.
 They truly become a part of the family and make each day better.

 Several types of birds can make good companions.
 For example, a tamed parakeet or cockatiel, which can live for decades, can nearly have conversations with their owners.
 Teaching a bird to speak can also help keep an older person engaged.
 On the other hand, many birds can be noisy and cause additional stress for owners.